Trpinja: Habsburg Period

-Name of the Trpinja settlement was first mentioned in 1329 in one document issued in the medieval Kingdom of Hungary.
-Document is today kept in Budapest, Hungary.
-In fact in this period at the place of present Trpinja were settlements Mala Trpinja, Velika Trpinja and Slavenska Trpinja.
-Villages were owned by the gentry until they were conquered by the Ottoman Empire in 1536.
-Ottoman authorities settled Serb population in this area, which resulted in decreased percentage of local Hungarians.
 Area was under Ottoman administration until 1691, when it was conquered by the Habsburg Monarchy.
+Following Ottoman retreat from the region, the Lordship of Vukovar was established, and the village became part of its domain in 1725.
 According to the census of 1732, Trpinja had 109 Serb families.
 Construction of the Serbian Orthodox church began in 1750 and was completed in 1755.
 The first school in Trpinja was opened in 1776, while in 1859 Trpinja had a factory for spinning silk.
 In 1882, population of Trpinja numbered about 1,800 people in 400 homes.
 The inhabitants were Christian Orthodox Serbs, except 2-3 families who were of Roman Catholic faith.

+Yugoslav Period

 Although the period of First World War in the village was marked by disease and poverty, Trpinja residents hosted the population of the village of Jakovo.
 From 27 December 1920 (when they arrived in Vukovar) soldiers and families of the White Russian émigrés who were followers of Pyotr Wrangel settled in Bobota, Pačetin, Bršadin, Trpinja and Vera.
 The villagers participated in the anti-fascist struggle during World War II, and one number of them ended up in concentration camps of Independent State of Croatia.
 During the war, 452 soldiers from Trpinja fought in the 9th Slavonian Brigade, of which 75 were killed.
 170 Romani people from Trpinja were arrested by Ustaše and taken to Jasenovac concentration camp in 1942, no one of them returned.
 According to the 1981 census, Trpinja had 2,243 inhabitants.